luispedro/ismb-schedule/README.md

 See live version at [https://ismb-schedule.luispedro.org/](https://ismb-schedule.luispedro.org/)

 This is a simple schedule for the ISMB 2025 conference.
-It is a static site
+It is a static site.
+The site now includes Open Graph metadata so that links show an informative preview image on social networks.

 ## Code